WalletWasabi/WasabiDoc/docs/glossary/Glossary-PrivacyWasabi.md

 The term is also used to refer to the bank regulation which governs these activities.
 Read more: [AML/KYC Information](/why-wasabi/TransactionSurveillanceCompanies.md#aml-kyc-information)

+### Max Coordination Fee Rate

+The maximum coordination fee rate the client is willing to accept to participate into a round.
+The default value is 0 (%).

 ### Observers

 A way to track who knows about the ownership of your coins.